-In 2009 LWVCO supported a bill making modifications to the School Accountability Report bringing measures and procedures into alignment and also eliminating some of the more negative aspects of the prior accreditation act (1998).
+In 2009 LWVCO supported a bill making modifications to the School Accountability Report bringing measures and procedures into alignment along with some of the more negative aspects of the prior accreditation act (1998).

-In 2010 the League testified against SB 191 Principal and Teacher Effectiveness because it was an unfunded mandate and utilized a top-down directive rather than incentives for improved effectiveness.
+In 2010 the League testified against a bill, Principal and Teacher Effectiveness, because it was an unfunded mandate and utilized a top-down directive rather than incentives for improved effectiveness.
 It passed.